Royal profiles give up little-known nuggets

 - The Duke of Edinburgh was the first Royal Family member to ever fly out of Buckingham Palace Gardens in a helicopter

-- Princess Alexandra became the first British princess to go to an ordinary (comprehensive) school when she went to Heathfield School near Ascot in 1947
+- Princess Alexandra became the first British princess to go to boarding school when she went to Heathfield School near Ascot in 1947

 - Prince Michael was the first member to learn Russian